 Find out how to grow smoke bush, Cotinus coggygria, in our detailed Grow Guide.

 Cotinus is famously known as the ‘smoke bush’, for its hazy plumes of soft pink, summer flowers that really do resemble clouds of soft smoke.
 However, it’s the oval-shaped foliage of these shrubs that makes a really dramatic statement.
-There's a range of cultivars with leaf colour ranging from green through to purple, and they all share characteristically brilliant autumn colouring, with a fiery display of yellow, red and deep scarlet.
-Smoke bushes are mostly quite large shrubs or small trees, but there are small cultivars available.
+There's a range of cultivars with leaf colour ranging from apple green through to purple, and they all share characteristically brilliant autumn colouring, with a fiery display of yellow, red and deep scarlet.
+Smoke bushes are mostly quite large shrubs or small trees, many reaching around 4m x 4m, but there are smaller cultivars available.

 All cotinus varieties need well-drained, fertile soil and a spot in a border in full sun or partial shade.